koto-lang/koto/docs/core_lib/iterator.md

 |Iterable| -> Iterator
 ```

-Takes an Iterable and returns a new iterator that endlessly repeats the output
+Takes an Iterable and returns a new iterator that endlessly repeats the
-of the iterable.
+iterable's output.

+The iterable's output gets cached, which may result in a large amount of memory
+being used if the cycle has a long length.

 ### Example